kavigupta/census-downloader/README.md

 Note that I didn't put a `--states` argument.
 By default if you don't provide it it gives you all the states

-On my machine this takes several minutes to run, about 4.5GB of RAM and produces a file that is 1.9GB.
+On my machine this takes 8min to run, about 8.3GB of RAM and produces a file that is 1.9GB.